 The next step is identifying a way to measure progress.
 Like Sisyphus pushing a boulder endlessly up a hill without signs of progress, it’s easy to lose motivation and give up without signs of forward motion.
 Creating an understanding of how you’ll track progress sets you up for success in the long run.

-I wish to note it’s much, much easier to quantify progress when your goal is outcome-based, such as improving your finances, than inner work, such as working on gratitude or self-compassion.
+I wish to note it’s much, much easier to set measurable goals when they are outcome-based, such as improving your finances, than inner work, such as working on gratitude or self-compassion.
 But that doesn’t mean it’s impossible — for example, you might keep track of your mood once you begin a gratitude practice, journaling insights around how your appreciation has changed.

 Why is it important to set realistic goals?
 Because realistic goals have a huge impact on the chances of success and building of momentum.
 Psychologist Jonathan Rottenburg specializes in researching the link between goal setting and mood.
 He discovered that unattainable goals can be a precursor for depressive disorder, highlighting how significant goal setting is for our wellbeing.
 He writes:

 “A key hypothesis from mood science is that our cultural epidemic of low mood results from people becoming fixated in the pursuit of unattainable goals.
 How many people chase low-probability outcomes, such as becoming a bestselling author or a famous actress?
 Yet an extraordinarily deep-rooted ethos in our culture shames and discourages people from ever giving up on a goal.
 Many people’s default response is therefore to double down, often locking themselves into depression for weeks, months, and years.
 Psychotherapists often succeed in their work because they understand that the right goals are a cornerstone of psychological well-being.”